Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_peerings"></a> [peerings](#input\_peerings)

-Description: A map of virtual network peering configurations.
+Description: (Optional) A map of virtual network peering configurations.
 Each entry specifies a remote virtual network by ID and includes settings for traffic forwarding, gateway transit, and remote gateways usage.

 - `name`: The name of the virtual network peering configuration.
 - `remote_virtual_network_resource_id`: The resource ID of the remote virtual network.